 alpha-3 code listed in the ISO 3166-1 standard.

-The Work Track is not proposing to remove from delegation of any 3-letter codes that have already been delegated.
+The Work Track is not proposing to remove from delegation any 3-letter codes that have already been delegated.

 The 2012 Applicant Guidebook provisions related to this category are inconsistent with the GNSO policy recommendations contained in the Introduction of New Generic Top-Level Domains from 8 August 2007.
 This recommendation makes the policy consistent with the 2012 Applicant Guidebook, and therefore represents a change to the existing policy recommendation.